Calum29d/Calum29d/README.md

 ## About Me

-I'm a second-year student passionate about software development, currently building my skills across full-stack web and mobile development.
+I'm a second-year student passionate about software development, currently building my skills across full-stack deveopment.
 I enjoy working on projects that combine clean design with solid engineering.

 ---